Actively Recruiting

 - Presence of a somatic pathogenic variant associated with blood cancers

-- Variant allele fraction of 2% or higher in at least one identified somatic pathogenic variant
+- Variant allele fraction of 2% or higher in at least one identified mutation

-- For CCUS participants: bone marrow biopsy excluding blood cancers and myelodysplastic syndromes
+- For CCUS: bone marrow biopsy excluding blood cancer and evidence of cytopenia for more than 30 days

-- For CCUS participants: presence of cytopenia for over 30 days with at least two blood counts documented at least 3 days apart
+- At least two complete blood counts documented at least 3 days apart for CCUS

 You will not qualify if you...

-- Known diagnosis of a blood cancer or bone marrow failure syndrome (excluding MGUS or MBL)
+- Known diagnosis of blood cancer or bone marrow failure syndrome (except MGUS or MBL)

 - Pregnant at time of recruitment